Resources for researching a French-Canadian family from Connecticut

-The late 19th and early 20th centuries brought French Canadian families from Quebec, often to work in Connecticut’s factories.
+The late 19th and early 20th centuries brought French Canadian families from Quebec, often to work in Connecticut’s textile factories.
+While these families are well studied in Maine, Rhode Island,and elsewhere, their presence in Connecticut is less well known.
 If your ancestors were part of that migration, what resources exist to help you trace them?

 Societies: